MartinStokroos/TrueRMS/README.md

 Assign the current sample value.
 #
 `void publish(void);`
 Publish the result(s) from the last completed acquisition run.
-The results are in the output variable(s) as defined above.
+The results are in the output variable(s) as defined next.
 #
 The public defined variables are:

-`int instVal` - the value of the last acquired sample, restored to the baseline when BLR_ON.
+`int instVal` - the value of the last acquired sample, restored to the baseline when BLR_ON

 `float rmsVal` - the rms value result

 `int dcBias` - the dcBias value in ADC-units.
-Only relevant when BLR_ON `bool acquire` - status bit, TRUE if scan is pending.
+Only relevant when BLR_ON

+`bool acquire` - status bit, TRUE if scan is pending

 ***